Pirates (1986 film): Plot

 In 1659, an infamous English pirate Captain Red and his cabin boy Jean-Baptiste, nicknamed "Frog", are lost on a raft in the ocean without food and supplies.
-They are picked up by the galleon Neptune and thrown into the brig, where they meet the ship's cook Boomako.
+They sneak aboard the passing galleon Neptune and are thrown into the brig, where they meet the ship's cook Boomako.
 Boomako has been imprisoned after being caught attempting to steal a golden Aztec throne that is being secretly transported in the hold.
 Captain Red becomes obsessed with capturing the throne for himself.
 Meanwhile, Frog falls in love with Maria Dolores, the niece of Maracaibo's governor, who is travelling on the Neptune as a passenger.

 Captain Linares dies and the command of the ship is taken by his ruthless and ambitious first mate, lieutenant Don Alfonso de la Torre, who is also in love with Maria Dolores, although she does not reciprocate his feelings.
 Red and Frog, put to work along with Neptune's crew, make an attempt at instigating a mutiny.
 In response, Don Alfonso sentences them to death with a few other mutineers.
 Captain Red launches an open rebellion, which proves successful.

 Putting himself in command of the Neptune, Captain Red directs the ship to a pirate cove, led by his old associate Dutch.
 Meeting his former crewmates, Captain Red throws a party and imprisons Don Alfonso and his officers.
 However, one of Dutch's hostages releases them while the pirates are partying.
 Don Alfonso and his men return to the Neptune and retake the ship, sailing away with the golden throne in the morning.
 Using the money that he has gained from Dutch, Captain Red purchases an old brig and pursues the Neptune to Maracaibo.